 Dear Families of Graduating Students,

-I am pleased to invite you to share with us the events of Commencement 2014 at Houghton College.
+I am pleased to invite you to share with us the events of Commencement 2020 at Houghton College.
 This is a significant time for all of us who have been involved in the lives of our graduating seniors.
 Clearly, the seniors themselves see its significance—and are now torn between the excitement of “being done with college” and the sadness of leaving friends and connections that have come to mean so much to them over the past several years.
-For us at Houghton, and for you as parents, this is a time to celebrate with them, to acknowledge their accomplishments, and to bless them with our confidence and hope as they embark on the next stage of their journey.
+For us at Houghton, and for you as families, this is a time to celebrate with them, to acknowledge their accomplishments, and to bless them with our confidence and hope as they embark on the next stage of their journey.
 This next phase of life is one in which they will have the opportunity and challenge as never before, to live out, on their own, the implications of the choices they have made and the invitations they have accepted.